gustavomartinezba/GettingAndCleaningDataCourseProject-GustavoMartinez/CodeBook.md

 # Code Book

-More information is in /UCI HAR Dataset/README.txt
+More information is provided in /UCI HAR Dataset/README.txt.
+The description given here of the features is taken, slightly modified, from /UCI HAR Dataset/features_info.txt.

 ### Activities

 The first column ("activity") is a character vector specifying the activity performed by the subject during each measurement.
+There are six activities: "laying", "sitting", "standing", "walking", "walking downstairs", and "walking upstairs".

+### Subjects

+The second column is an integer vector specifying which of the 30 volunteers (labeled by integers 1:30) each measurement refers to.
+In the original data the subjects were divided into two sets: nine of them (labeled 2, 4, 9, 10, 12, 13, 18, 20 and 24) comprised the "test" group while the other 21 were the "training" set.

-### Features(variables 3-68)
+### Features (variables 3-68)

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAccXYZ and tGyroXYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter